Sprinter1999/FedLSR/README.md

 The slides for the oral presentation link is [here](https://github.com/Sprinter1999/FedLSR/blob/main/paper/%5BCIKM%E2%80%9922%5D%20Towards%20Federated%20Learning%20against%20Noisy%20Labels%20via%20Local%20Self-Regularization.pdf).

-For researchers who are interested to adopt this as a baseline, please take care of the diffence between FedLSR and FedLSR+ (which is given in the discussion section).
+**Note**: For researchers who are interested to adopt this as a baseline, please **take care of the diffence between FedLSR and FedLSR+** (which is given in the discussion section).
 The key to append an entropy regularization term (to devise FedLSR+) is to further make the model more robust to extreme noisy labels.

 ----------------------------